rricharz/Tek4010/README.md

 **Login in PiDP11 running on the same Raspberry Pi**

-This is really work in progress, but works amazingly well already.
+This is work in progress, but works amazingly well already.
 It is running with a screen and keyboard attached to the Raspberry Pi, or almost equally well using VNC viewer from a laptop!